-Customers who wish to rollover an existing fixed interest rate loan, please refer to the maturity letter/email we sent to you for your deadline.
+Customers who wish to rollover an existing fixed interest rate loan, please refer to the maturity letter/email we sent to you for your due date.

-In addition to submitting your fixed interest rate loan request, your prepaid interest payment (if prepaying) will need to be received by the start of your new fixed interest rate loan.
+In addition to submitting your fixed interest rate loan request, your fixed interest payment (if prepaying) will need to be received by the start of your new fixed interest rate loan.

 If you don’t have a BT Margin Loan and would like to learn more, please visit the BT Margin Lending website for further information.